Extreme Jamaican Foods: Cow Skin Soup Recipe

-Meanwhile, peel and cut pumpkin into chunks.
-When cow skin is tender but not soft, add pumpkin and let soup continue to cook until pumpkin is somewhat mashed and the cow skin is a little softer (about 45 minutes).
+- Meanwhile, peel and cut the pumpkin into chunks.
+When the cow skin is tender but not soft, add the pumpkin and let the soup continue to cook until the pumpkin is somewhat mashed and the cow skin is a little softer (about 45 minutes).

-Peel yam and cut into chunks, peel and slice carrots, peel and cut chayote and potatoes and add them all to your pot.
-Cover and bring to a boil and let cook for another 10 minutes, stirring constantly.
+- Peel yam and cut into chunks, peel and slice carrots, peel and cut chayote and potatoes, and add them all to your pot.
+Cover and bring to a boil.
+Let cook for another 10 minutes, stirring constantly.

-In the meantime, makes dumplings by adding a pinch of salt to flour and pour water in small amounts to form a dough.
-Make dumplings and add to soup, the size of golf balls until all dough is used up.
+- In the meantime, make dumplings by adding a pinch of salt to the flour and pouring in water in small amounts to form a dough.
+Make golf-ball-size dumplings and add them to the soup until all the dough is used up.
 Cover and bring to a boil.

-Note that water must be enough to cover vegetables with at least 1/2 inch to spare.
-So add more water if needed.
-If water seems too much, turn flames to high and bring to a boil, cook uncovered for 20 minutes.
+- Note that the water must be enough to cover the vegetables with at least 1/2 inch to spare.
+So, add more water if needed.
+If there seems to be too much water, turn the flames to high and bring it to a boil, then cook uncovered for 20 minutes.

-Add your seasoning; scallion, thyme, pepper and packet soup mix OR bouillon OR cracked cumin and coriander seeds.
-Cover, bring to a boil and then reduce heat to medium low.
-Let soup continue to cook, stirring constantly.
+- Add your seasoning: scallion, thyme, pepper and packet soup mix OR bouillon OR cracked cumin and coriander seeds.
+Cover, bring to a boil, and then reduce heat to medium low.
+Let the soup continue to cook, stirring constantly.
 Add salt to taste if needed.

-Let soup simmer for another 30 minutes them turn flames off.
-You will know when soup is done when it has thickened and all the flavors have come together.
+- Let the soup simmer for another 30 minutes, then turn the flames off.
+You will know when the soup is done when it has thickened and all the flavors have come together.